bxlab/hifive/doc/fivec_tutorial.rst

   primer1   primer2 #_observed

 where values are separated by tabs and '#_observed' is an integer.
-With either format the primer names must exacly match those in the BED file used to create the :class:`Fragment <hifive.fragment.Fragment>`  object.
+With either format the primer names must exactly match those in the BED file used to create the :class:`Fragment <hifive.fragment.Fragment>`  object.

 To create the 5C dataset, you can run the following commands::